saltcorn/saltcorn/README.md

 ### Prettier

-we use prettier 1.x:
+we use prettier:

-`npm install -g prettier@1.19.1`
+`npm install -g prettier`

 to format code: